aurelia-contrib/aurelia-combo/README.md

 aurelia.use.plugin(PLATFORM.moduleName('aurelia-combo'));
 ```

-It use [keymaster](https://github.com/madrobby/keymaster) underneath to support keyboard short-cut.
+It uses [keymaster](https://github.com/madrobby/keymaster) underneath to support keyboard short-cut.
 Read it to understand the supported short-cut format.

 ```js
 import {combo} from 'aurelia-combo';